passdan/BioinformaticiansToolbox/Metagenomics_overview.md

     --bowtie2out metaphlan/${sampleID}-metaphlan.bz2  \
     --nproc 4    \
     -o metaphlan/${sampleID}-metaphlan_profile.txt \
-    --bowtie2db  /opt/miniconda3/envs/mpa/lib/python3.7/site-packages/metaphlan/metaphlan_databases \
+    --bowtie2db  /opt/miniconda3/envs/mpa/lib/python3.7/site-packages/metaphlan/metaphlan_databases
-    --no_map
 ```

-We can investigate the output file in a spreadsheet to check the abundances, but it can also be graphically processed with graphlan ([We won't do this now, but you can **follow a tutorial here**]([https://github.com/biobakery/biobakery/wiki/metaphlan3#create-a-cladogram-with-graphlan])).
+We can investigate the output file in a spreadsheet to check the abundances, but it can also be graphically processed with graphlan (We won't do this now, but you can [**follow a tutorial here**]([https://github.com/biobakery/biobakery/wiki/metaphlan3#create-a-cladogram-with-graphlan])).

 This becomes especially useful if we combine multiple samples and generate a cladogram like so: